What to Consider When Buying a Home with Solar Panels?

 Who Installed the Solar Panels?

-If the panels were installed by a certified solar installer, the system is likely to be covered under a manufacturer’s warranty.
+If the panels were installed by a certified solar installer, the system is covered under a manufacturer’s warranty.
 Most certified installations come with warranties that last between 10 and 25 years for the panels, inverters, and other components.

 If the system was installed as a DIY project, the warranties may be voided, leaving you responsible for any repairs or replacements.
 Be sure to ask for documentation on the installation and check if the installer is recognized by organizations like the North American Board of Certified Energy Practitioners (NABCEP), which certifies high-quality solar installations.